 The attribute domains allow the user to describe the type of sighting such as adult beetle, visible larvae, D-shaped exit holes, and S-shaped galleries.
 Another field tracks information about any visible tree stress such as crown dieback, epicormic shoots, and bark splitting.
 For purposes of checking data integrity and reliability of the user, another field was added to get a sense of the user’s knowledge level of the EAB with options such as that user being a biologist or entomologist, environmental scientist or similar, or not having much knowledge of the beetle.
 Other fields that user could fill in were site descriptions, comments, and their name and email.
 Other attributes are automatically populated by logic built into the application to report the latitude and longitude as well as an address provided by reverse geocoding the input point.

 The county polygons are much simpler with the only important attribute other than the county name being the current quarantine status.
 There are three options for the application: currently quarantined, no positive sightings, and needs to be considered for quarantine.
 The sighting points and county data was published to ArcGIS Online as a hosted Feature Service with editing capabilities and shared as a public service.

+Mobile Phone APPS

+Despite the application being developed for two different platforms, the capabilities and functionality will accomplish the same goals: 1) incorporate a map view where new sightings of EAB are reported using the device GPS and stored in an ESRI Geodatabase, 2) allow users to identify/view sightings and Web GIS Services provided by the MDA for traps, biocontrols, and confirmed sightings, 3) provide the user with information on how to identify Ash trees and the EAB, , 5) send out push notifications to everyone who has the app when a new sighting has been logged, and 6) send out an email to the MDA’s “Arrest the Pest” email account.

 iOS Application Set Up